East Timor – July 2018 – PROFILE

 “During 1977–78 many people died in this area in battles with the Indonesian military.
 Aircraft came from Kupang bombing and strafing throughout the morning.
 At lunchtime the aircraft would land at Baucau, and the attack would resume in the afternoon.
 There was also navel shelling from the south coast.
 There are many bomb craters.
 The track passes over caves inside of which are the bodies of Timorese killed by the … bombing.
 Large rocks have been jammed down to close the entries.”
 (Trekking East Timor)

-Dili-Bacau takes 3 hrs then 4WD to Baguia (5 hrs).
+Dili-Bacau currently takes 5 hrs (road under repair) then 4WD to Baguia (5 hrs).
 Rabilai losmen overnight.
 The trek begins here.
 Very early start.
 This is a serious climb is for the fit and strong.
+Additional guides will be arranged for slower members of the group.

 Baguia (approx 394 m) to Uaiboro (1,210 m) is a 3-4 hr steady climb.
 Uaiboro is the highest village tucked in against the massive east face of Matebean Mane.
 Views of the Timor Sea to the south-east are great.